infinitedg/flint/README.md

 If you are doing work on client software (e.g. Arduino kits or your own [kiosk](https://bitbucket.org/spacecenter/flint-kiosk) software), then contact Brent and we can get an instance running online.

+## Flint command line tools
+Flint has some automated processes that use normal Node modules.
+To run the automated tasks you must install `grunt-cli` using `npm`.

+	sudo npm install -g grunt-cli

+From there, you can run `grunt` from within the .submodules folder to start using the automated processes for testing and jshint.

+If you have just cloned the repository (or if there is no node_modules directory), then you will need to install the package modules:

+	npm install

+This will install the modules necessary to simpy run `grunt` to start testing the project.

 ## Contributing
 * All Javascript code contributions must pass JSHint testing.
 To run JSHint testing:
 	1. `cd tests`